Datatab

 Sample with measurement repetition

-What is the difference to the "normal" one-factor analysis of variance with repeated measures?
+What is the difference to the "normal" one-way analysis of variance with repeated measures?
 Or what is the difference between one-factorial and two-factorial?

 Single factorial ANOVA with repeated measures tests whether there are statistically significant differences between three or more dependent samples.